Bima42/docstral/server/WORK_CONTEXT.md

 The server is the backbone of this project, a lightweight Python service built to handle conversations with a LLM that has access to Mistral's documentation.
 The goal wasn't to build production-grade infrastructure with all the bells and whistles, but rather to create something functional, maintainable, and honest about what it is: a sandbox project for exploring RAG-based chat.

 The architecture is deliberately simple.
 We have a FastAPI server handling HTTP requests, SQLModel for persistence, and a small constellation of modules dealing with the LLM interaction, retrieval, and data processing.
 Everything lives in Python because, frankly, I didn't want to juggle a Node.js proxy just to keep the LLM tooling where it belongs.
 Having already tried managing this with Typescript once, I had no desire to repeat the experience.
+Even though lately, we can see that the TS universe is increasingly up to date on LLMs.

 I've worked with FastAPI enough times to trust it for something like this.
 It's fast to develop with, the automatic API documentation is genuinely useful, and the async support is first-class.
 SQLModel felt like a natural companion since it's maintained by the same people and sits cleanly on top of SQLAlchemy.
 For a project of this scale, it hits the sweet spot between simplicity and capability.